- Faculty & Staff

 Shelemay was a Woodrow Wilson Fellow and has been awarded a number of major postdoctoral fellowships, including grants from the Guggenheim Foundation, the National Endowment for the Humanities, the American Council of Learned Societies, and the Radcliffe Institute.
 She is Past-President of the Society for Ethnomusicology and in 2012 completed terms as a congressional appointee to and former chair of the Board of Trustees of the American Folklife Center at the Library of Congress.

-Shelemay was elected a member of the American Academy of Arts and Sciences in 2000, a member of the American Academy for Jewish Research and was named a Walter Channing Cabot Fellow for 2001-2002 at Harvard.
-During 2007-2008, she held the Chair for Modern Culture at the John W. Kluge Center of the Library of Congress.
+Shelemay was elected a member of the American Academy of Arts and Sciences in 2000, a member of the American Academy of Jewish Research in 2004, and a fellow of the American Philosophical Society in 2013.
+A Walter Channing Cabot Fellow at Harvard for 2001-2002, she held the Chair for Modern Culture at the Library of Congress during 2007-2008.

 Before joining the Harvard faculty in 1992, Shelemay taught at Columbia University, where she received an award for distinguished teaching, at New York University, and at Wesleyan University.
 She received both the Joseph R. Levenson Memorial Teaching Prize and the Phi Beta Kappa Teaching Prize at Harvard in 2006.
 Shelemay was the Phi Beta Kappa/Frank M. Updike Memorial Scholar for 2010-2011.
 In 2010, she received the Society for Ethnomusicology Jaap Kunst Prize for the most distinguished article published by a member in 2009.